 A small minority of professional and college hitters have a squish the bug position at contact.
 With experienced hitters, this is usually the result of a “pure” rotational strategy where there is little or no forward (linear) movement of the torso during the hitter’s approach.
 At least half of bodyweight remains on the rear foot at contact.

 Yes, Barry Bonds hit off his back foot.
 He also used CHP and THT and BHT and Circular Extension techniques to generate tremendous bat speed (read all about these techniques in our new hitting fundamentals book The Ultimate Guide to Hitting Fundamentals, Techniques, and Strategies), thus compensating for the lack of linear translation of body weight into angular velocity.
 Barry’s hitting style was and still is unique in many ways.

 Squish the Bug – Final Thoughts

 Over 95% of High-Level hitters transfer nearly their entire body weight to the front leg at the moment of impact.

 Un-weighted Rear Foot at Contact (Universal)

 The hips leading rear ankle and shoulders followed by a pivot to toe is one of the defining techniques of the High-Level swing.
-It is notable, golfers, quarterbacks, pitchers, tennis players, and many other athletes also release or make contact with nearly all weight on the front foot.
+Golfers, quarterbacks, pitchers, tennis players, and many other athletes also release or make contact with nearly all weight on the front foot.

-The Ultimate Hitting Training Guide (click the link for details about our new drill book):
+The Ultimate Hitting Training Guide (click the link for details about our new drills book):